ultimaweapon/nitro/README.md

 ## Different from Java or C#

-The main different is Nitro compiled to native code instead of Java bytecode or Common Intermediate Language, which can be run without a VM.
+The main different is Nitro compiled to **native code** instead of Java bytecode or Common Intermediate Language, which can be run **without a VM**.
 The benefit with this are:

 - Low memory footprint.
 - Fast startup.